longjoel/microbe-engine/README.md

 ## Web port

 I have a rough idea to port Microbe to the browser to leverage the debugging capabilities and platform independence.
 The idea would be to port the development environment to a react based component system with more robust development tools.

+## NPM Package

+It would be really cool to have this as an npm package so you could just `npm i microbe-engine` and be off on your way, but we aren't quite there yet.